cjlennon-dev/cjlennon/README.md

 In the cjlennon system, everthing, from application functionality, deployment pipeline tooling, css styling and so on (i.e. _everything_) is encapsulated within a module.

 A module is a unit of functionality that is designed to achieve a single purpose.
-A module needs to have the following characteristics:
+A module:

-- It is a single unit of functionality, i.e. it has a single purpose
+- is a single unit of functionality, i.e. it has a single purpose
-- It accepts a single input (e.g. an event) and results in a single outcome (e.g. a component is rendered, a web page is rendered, a Lambda function is updated, an email is sent and so on)
+- accepts a single input (e.g. an event) and results in a single outcome (e.g. a component is rendered, a web page is rendered, a Lambda function is updated, an email is sent and so on)
-- It is self-contained.
+- is self-contained.
 That is the module has no dependencies on software other than what is fully contained in the repo (after install).
-The module may of course rely on other services, these dependencies need to be services interacted with over http(s)
+Because 'no module is an island' modules will generally rely on other services, these dependencies need to be services interacted with over http(s)
-- It is documented
+- is documented
+- resides in a single code repository (e.g. a single github repo)
-- It includes instructions and / or code that allows the user to host the module.
+- includes instructions and / or code that allows the user to host the module.
 So the module sees the 'big picture' and enables end considers all aspects of the SDLC including production hosting and support (devops)
+- is responsible for handling  / logging problems encountered (see the 'responding to problems' section later)
+- is responsible for handling its own state.
+Persisting to the database as needed, the module must support a stateless architecture

 ### In the sample application